dogweather/forkful/content/en/go/data-formats-and-serialization/working-with-yaml.md

 ---
 date: 2024-02-03 17:50:19.379220-07:00
-description: "Working with YAML in Go involves parsing YAML (YAML Ain't Markup Language)\
+description: "How to: To work with YAML in Go, you'll first need to import a library\
-  \ files, a human-friendly data serialization standard, into Go data structures\u2026"
+  \ that supports YAML parsing and serialization since Go's standard library doesn't\u2026"
 lastmod: '2024-03-13T22:44:59.649309-06:00'
 model: gpt-4-0125-preview
-summary: Working with YAML in Go involves parsing YAML (YAML Ain't Markup Language) files, a human-friendly data serialization standard, into Go data structures and vice versa.
+summary: To work with YAML in Go, you'll first need to import a library that supports YAML parsing and serialization since Go's standard library doesn't include direct support for YAML.
 title: Working with YAML
 weight: 41
 ---